+- Coolant reservoir

-- 1. Maximum level mark
+- 2. Maximum level mark

-- 2. Minimum level mark
+- 3. Minimum level mark

-- If the coolant is at or below the minimum level mark, remove the brake fluid reservoir bracket bolt, remove the coolant reservoir cap, and then add coolant to the maximum level mark.
+- 3. If the coolant is at or below the minimum level mark, remove panel B. (See page 6-6.)

+- Remove the reservoir cap, add coolant to the maximum level mark, and then install the reservoir cap.